VenalityXT/Network-and-Firewall-Configuration/README.md

 3. Configure default rules to control network traffic effectively.
 4. Enable logging to monitor firewall activity.
 5. Verify rule functionality through testing and troubleshooting.

 ---

-## **Scenario**
-You are a **junior system administrator** managing a Linux server experiencing intermittent connectivity issues.
-Your task is to implement proper firewall rules using UFW to secure the server, test connectivity, and confirm logging is active.

----